On the Generalized Essential Matrix Correction: An efficient solution to the problem and its applications

-In a few words, Algorithm~\ref{alg:ours} starts with an initial approximation $\mathbf{X}_0\in \mathcal{SO}(3)$, finds the skew-symmetric matrix $\left(\text{grad}\, g(\mathbf{X})\right)\mathbf{X}^T$ (the gradient direction on the manifold), and performs several steps along geodesics until convergence.
+{\bf Algorithm:} In a few words, Algorithm~\ref{alg:ours} starts with an initial approximation $\mathbf{X}_0\in \mathcal{SO}(3)$, finds the skew-symmetric matrix $\left(\text{grad}\, g(\mathbf{X})\right)\mathbf{X}^T$ (the gradient direction on the manifold), and performs several steps along geodesics until convergence.
 The positive scalar $\mu_k$ controls the length of the ``tangent vector'' and, in turn, the overall convergence of the algorithm.
-To find an almost optimal $\mu_k$, the algorithm uses the Armijo's step-size rule as did in \cite{Manton}.
+To find an almost optimal $\mu_k$, the algorithm uses the Armijo's step-size rule, as performed in \cite{Manton}.

-Now we draw our attention for some important computational remarks about the algorithm. \begin{itemize} \item{As the algorithm runs, the function $g$, which involves the computation of traces of products of matrices, is called several times.
+{\bf Computational Remarks:} Now, we draw our attention to some essential computational remarks about the algorithm. \begin{itemize} \item{As the algorithm runs, the function $g$, which involves the computation of traces of products of matrices, is called several times.
 Note that the efficient computation of $\ \text{trace}(\mathbf{A}\mathbf{B})$ does not require matrix products.
 Instead, it can be carried out through the formula:

-where the operator $\circ$ denotes the Hadamard product, i.e. entry-wise product.
+where the operator $\circ$ denotes the Hadamard product, i.e., entry-wise product.
 If $\mathbf{A}$ and $\mathbf{B}$ are matrices of order $n$, the direct computation of the matrix product $\mathbf{A}\mathbf{B}$ needs $O(n^3)$ operations, while the trace at \eqref{eq:trace_simplification} just requires $O(n^2)$;} \item{The exponential of the $3\times 3$ skew-symmetric matrix $-\mu_k \mathbf{Z}_k$ in lines 12 and 19 of the algorithm can computed by means of the well-known Rodrigues' formula \cite{Murray}:

 which involves (at leading cost) the computation of just one matrix product.
-The direct use of the MATLAB function $\texttt{expm}(.)$ (which is based on the scaling and squaring method combined with Pad\'e approximation) would be much more expensive. \item{Note that the trace of any skew-symmetric $\mathbf{S}$ matrix is always zero and so:
+The direct use of conventional $\texttt{expm}(.)$ functions based on the scaling and squaring method combined with Pad\'e approximation would be much more expensive. \item{Note that the trace of any skew-symmetric matrix $\mathbf{S}$ is always zero and so: